Assessment Architecture

 Starting from Trimester 1, 2026, UNE is implementing a new Assessment Architecture designed to future-proof your degree.
 As Artificial Intelligence (AI) transforms the workplace, we are evolving our assessment methods to ensure you graduate with both the ability to use modern tools and the verified skills and knowledge employers demand.

-The Assessment Architecture organises all unit assessments into two distinct "Lanes," providing clarity on when you can use technology and when you must demonstrate independent mastery.
+The Assessment Architecture organises all unit assessments into two distinct types of assessment, providing clarity on when you can use technology and when you must demonstrate independent mastery.

 Assurance Tasks (Secure)

-These tasks are designed to confirm you have met the learning outcomes unit and/or course on your own merit.
+These tasks are designed to confirm you have met the learning outcomes of your runit and/or course on your own merit.

-• How they work: Lane 1 tasks are designed to test your achievement of unit and/or course learning outcomes, and you must successfully complete these tasks as part of your studies.
+- How they work: Assurance tasks are designed to test your achievement of unit and/or course learning outcomes, and you must successfully complete these tasks as part of your studies.

 Learning Tasks (Open)